lbx-8023/DFRobot_BMV080/README.md

 ```

 ## BMV080 WIKI
+You can refer to the wiki for detailed usage instructions.<br>
 * [点击此处查看中文wiki](https://github.com/lbx-8023/DFRobot_BMV080/wiki/%E4%B8%AD%E6%96%87-WIKI)<br>
 * [Click here to view the English WIKI](https://github.com/lbx-8023/DFRobot_BMV080/wiki/English-WIKI)<br>

 ## Change the SDK
 If you want to upgrade the Bosch BMV080 SDK, you can follow the steps below.<br>

+> [!NOTE]
+> Since Bosch currently only provides the pre-compiled library of BMV080, it can only support the platforms that are supported by the Bosch library.
+The SDK used for this update is from Bosch.
+You can download and update it from their official website.
+[Click here to jump to the next page](https://www.bosch-sensortec.com/products/environmental-sensors/particulate-matter-sensor/bmv080/#documents).<br>
+> This library has reserved the SDK of version Bosch bmv080-sdk-v11-1-0.
+You can directly use it or replace it with the latest SDK of your own choice.The replace method will be visible to you later.

 ### Install the SDK
 You can download the SDK from Bosch official website.
 [Click here to jump to the next page](https://www.bosch-sensortec.com/products/environmental-sensors/particulate-matter-sensor/bmv080/#documents).<br>